Visitor information

 The number of guests can vary based on location.
 See below.

 Two guests are allowed to visit a patient in the hospital, and guests will be able to rotate with other family members or friends.
-There is not a limit on the number of guests who can visit; however, only two guests per patient will be allowed inside the hospital at a time.
+There is not a limit on the number of guests who can visit; however, only two guests per patient will be allowed at beside at a time.

 Note: These policies are subject to change at any time.